wrenby/xisf/README.md

 # xisf-rs

 An unaffiliated implementation of Pleiades Astrophoto's open-source Extensible Image Serialization Format (XISF) file format, the native image format for their flagship editing software PixInsight.
 Aims for 100% support for [spec version 1.0](https://pixinsight.com/doc/docs/XISF-1.0-spec/XISF-1.0-spec.html), as opposed to implementations such as [libXISF](https://gitea.nouspiro.space/nou/libXISF) or Pleiades Astrophoto's own [PixInsight Class Libraries](https://gitlab.com/pixinsight/PCL), which are written with 2D images in mind.
-Currently under rapid development, and the API is changing rapidly, but all changes to the public API will be accompanied with a version update following [Cargo's SemVer guidelines](https://doc.rust-lang.org/cargo/reference/semver.html) before being pushed to [crates.io](https://crates.io/crates/xisf-rs).
+Currently under rapid development, but all changes to the public API will be accompanied with a version update following [Cargo's SemVer guidelines](https://doc.rust-lang.org/cargo/reference/semver.html) before being pushed to [crates.io](https://crates.io/crates/xisf-rs).
+No such guarantees are made for this Git repository.

 ## Feature Comparison